BACK

 Setting up Lease Agreements

-After taking care of the applications, the next thing you’ll want to do with property management software is set up online lease agreements.
-There are generally four steps to setting up these agreements on property management software:
+After you finish the application and screening process, you’ll want to set up online lease agreements.
+There are four easy steps to setting up lease agreements with property management software:

 Step 1: Upload the Lease

-First off, you may upload any lease you’ve used previously, so that might make things easier.
+Firstly, you can upload any lease you’ve used previously to make the process easier.
 You can upload documents right from your computer or cloud-based storage (OneDrive, Dropbox, Google Drive, etc.).
-Many formats and file types work, but leases saved as PDF and Word documents tend to be the best options.
-The reason is that those file types are the most likely to retain the exact space and sizing of the original document.
+Many formats and file types work, but leases saved as PDF and Word Documents tend to be the best options as they likely retain the exact space and sizing of the original document.
+If you don’t have any previous leases saved digitally, Innago provides lease templates for all 50 states.

 Step 2: Assign Roles

-Once your document is uploaded, you’ll need to figure out who’s signing the lease.
-If you’re leasing a house to two tenants, for example, then you need three roles.
-You can assign the “Landlord” role to yourself and have an additional role for each tenant.
-Also, you can assign a specific signing order to have more control of the process.
+Once your lease is uploaded, you’ll then need to figure out who’s signing the lease and assign roles.
+If you’re leasing a house to two tenants, then you need three roles.
+You’ll assign the “Landlord” role to yourself, then have two additional roles for each tenant.
+To take more control of the leasing process, you can also assign a specific order for which the lease is signed.

 Step 3: Identify Lease Fields

 You have a lot of options when it comes to formatting your lease.
-Beyond initial and signature fields, you need to identify the text box, checkbox, and date fields.
+Beyond initial signature fields, you’ll need to identify text box, check box, and date fields.
 After these fields are set on your uploaded lease (just drag and drop where appropriate), you can fill them in and add your tenants.
-Save your work throughout the process (just in case).
+Be sure to save your work throughout the process just in case.

 It may also be useful to include data validation in your lease fields.
 This ensures that the relevant criteria for each specific text box is met.
 For instance, if you select an “email” validation, the information in that text box won’t be valid unless it matches an email format.
 Likewise for “numeric” or “date” validations.
 This is an effective way to check that the information is formatted properly.